jupyter/enhancement-proposals/_sources/80-kernel-info/kernel-info.md

 ### Impact on existing implementations

-This JEP impacts kernels since it requires them to support receiving 'kernel\_info\_request' on the control channel in addition to receiving them on the shell channel.
+This JEP impacts kernels since it requires them to support receiving `kernel_info_request` on the control channel in addition to receiving them on the shell channel.

 It also has an impact on the Jupyter Server.
 For example, the reference implementation of Jupyter Server will attempt to send a a `kernel_info` request on both channels and listen for a response from _either_ channel.
 Any response informs the UI that the kernel is connected.

 ## Relevant Resources (GitHub repositories, Issues, PRs)